anshbytecode/DocBench-The-File-ToolKit/README.md

 # DocBench — a pure-Python PDF / Office / Image toolkit

-A self-hosted, iLovePDF-style toolkit built entirely in Python (Flask backend, no external frameworks).
+A self-hosted,toolkit built entirely in Python (Flask backend, no external frameworks).
 Every tool runs in-memory, no uploaded file is ever written to permanent storage, which makes it safe to run in a stateless serverless environment.